After-Hours Emergency Triage Protocol

 - The self-care guidance to read back to the patient (ibuprofen dosing caveats only if medical history is on file and clear of contraindications; cold compress instructions; avulsion storage; clove oil for cosmetic-wax ortho comfort)

-- The chart-documentation template (who called, when, chief complaint, pain scale, key findings, tier assigned, instructions given, outcome, on-call provider notified y/n, time)
+- The chart-documentation template (who called, when, chief complaint, pain scale, key findings, tier assigned, instructions given, outcome, on-call provider notified Y/N, time)

 -

-Produce three supplementary artifacts:
+Produce four supplementary artifacts:

 - After-hours voicemail greeting (30–45 seconds) — hours of operation, how to reach on-call, when to call 911, language for non-urgent callbacks